rgrinberg/stringext/README.md

     from [s] starting from [pos] and up to [len] *) val trim_left_sub : string -> pos:int -> len:int -> chars:string -> string
 ```

+## Examples

+See the directory `examples`.
+This is a separate dune workspace, so install
+Stringext first.